ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img6.png" width="720px">

 In the shown example we recombine all individual chunks again by clustering the information among the chunks.
 This gives us a way to consolidate contextually related information and recombine them in a meaningful way.
-Furthermore, the clustered information can then be labeled by looking / streaming through the values within the cluster and collecting the most relevant labels.
+Furthermore, the clustered information can then be labeled by looking / streaming through the values within the clusters and collecting the most relevant labels.

 The full example is shown below: